Thought Leadership

 Once that first system was in place, something became clear: nearly every failure the industry now documents about building with AI is a version of the same missing thing.
 They look like a dozen separate problems needing a dozen separate fixes.
 They are symptoms of one gap, and we had been closing it incident by incident.

 Take the quality of what the AI writes.
-Independent analysis has found that code written with AI carries noticeably more defects, and in security terms markedly more weaknesses, than code written by hand.
+Code written by prompting an AI is well known to carry more defects and more security weaknesses on average than code written by hand, unless something catches it before it ships.
 We have felt the sharp end of this, and built for it.
-Any change to the parts of the business that move money — pricing, payouts, scoring — is blocked at the moment it is committed unless a named person signs it off, with every override recorded.
+Any change to the parts of the business that move money — pricing, payouts, scoring — is blocked at the moment it is committed unless a named human signs it off, with every override recorded.
 An AI agent can write such a change; it cannot ship one quietly.
+The full story of that guard, and the invented commission rate that made us build it, lives in The Self-Improving AI Company.

 Take the flood of duplicated code.
-A 2025 analysis by the code-analytics firm GitClear found that AI roughly multiplied the amount of copy-pasted code in projects, and that this is where hidden debt gathers.
+The faster an AI agent can generate a plausible new version of something, the cheaper it feels to regenerate it instead of finding and reusing what already exists — and that is where hidden debt gathers.
 We watched a version of it in our own product, where a feature copied from a slightly stale source carried a small inconsistency across the codebase.
 So we made reuse the default and regeneration the exception: before anyone writes a line, a lookup names the single correct source to copy from.
 The duplication never starts.

 The quieter problems fall the same way.
-Agents lose the thread of a project after a few exchanges, so we keep the thread in the codebase, not in the AI's short memory.
+AI agents lose the thread of a project after a few exchanges, so we keep the thread in the codebase, not in the AI's short memory.
 It is an operating manual and a set of notes that every builder re-reads at the start of every session.
-Knowledge gathering dangerously in a few heads is a known risk for small teams.
-For us it lives in the repository, so bringing a new human or a new AI agent up to speed is the same act of reading the same rules.
+Knowledge gathering dangerously in a few heads is a known risk for small teams; for us it lives in the repository, so bringing a new human or a new AI agent up to speed is the same act of reading the same rules.
 Nothing is trapped in anyone's head.
-And the hardest one — that judgement does not compress, that strategy and pricing and a security call can be helped by AI but never owned by it — we do not pretend to solve.
-We route those decisions to a person, at fixed points: the decision to release, the sign-off on anything that touches money, the decision to publish.
+And the hardest problem — that judgement does not compress, that strategy and pricing and a security call can be helped by AI but never owned by it — we do not pretend to solve.
+We route those decisions to a human, at fixed points: the decision to release, the sign-off on anything that touches money, the decision to publish.
 The machine carries everything else.

-There is an honest point to make here, and it belongs in the open.
+There is a point worth stating plainly.
 None of these guards stop a mistake from being made; they stop it from being made quietly.
 The broken search step happened in a recent session; the collisions happened before we built the claim system.
-What changed is that the system now catches them before a customer does, every time, without depending on a human being watchful on the day.
+What changed is that the system now catches these faults before a customer does, every time, without depending on a human being watchful on the day.
 That is the difference between building with AI and being safe with it.

 Why the lead grows instead of holding

-A rival with three founders and the very same AI tools does not escape this, because the tool is now the same on both sides.
-If anything it hurts them, because a powerful AI takes away the effort that used to enforce good habits.
+A rival with three founders and the very same AI tools does not escape this, because the tool is now identical on both sides.
+If anything it hurts them, because a powerful AI removes the friction that used to enforce good habits.
 Writing a fourth copy of something by hand was painful enough that you reused instead.
-But an AI agent writes the fourth copy in seconds, so a team without discipline copies more, not less.
+An AI agent writes the fourth copy in seconds, so a team without discipline copies more, not less.
 And they cannot attach a fleet of AI agents to a ticket queue and a chat channel — a ticket cannot be handed to a program running in the cloud.
 The day they decide they want that capacity, they have to stop and build the coordinating system first.
 One road ends at the limits of a human team.
 The other is the way in to a workforce.

 Frequently asked questions